carlitos-206/useragent-Django2.2/README.md

 # User Agent - Django 2.2
 #
-This script allows you to view information from the User Agent who arrives to your django web app.
+This script allows you to view and log the information from the User who arrives to your django web app without them creting an account.

 # Requirements:
 Python 3.8+